chipsalliance/firrtl-spec/spec.md

 However, due to the limitations of Verilog, there is an important restriction on where they may be used.

 A module which only sends probes up towards its parent via output ports have no restriction.
-However, when a module receives a probe from its parent through an input port, you may not use it in a `read`{.firrtl} expression nor may you force it if the circuit component it refences does not live in a module that is a descendent of the current module.
+However, when a module receives a probe from its parent through an input port, it may not use it in a `read`{.firrtl} expression nor may it force it if the circuit component it references does not live in a module that is a descendent of the current module.

 For more information on the how probes are lowered, see the FIRRTL ABI Specification.